blackstork-io/fabric/docs/language/syntax.md

 }
 ```

-The argument name, `query_string` in the snippet above, is allowed to contain letters, digits, underscores (`_`), and hyphens (`-`).
+The argument name, `query_string` in the snippet above, can contain letters, digits, underscores
+(`_`), and hyphens (`-`).
 However, the first character of an identifier must not be a digit.

 ## Blocks

-In the Fabric Configuration Language (FCL), a block serves as a versatile container defining configurations, data requirements, or content structures.
-An example is provided below:
+In the Fabric Configuration Language (FCL), a block serves as a versatile container defining
+configurations, data requirements, content structures, and delivery destinations.

+For example:

 ```hcl
 document "test_document" {